John Constantine: Occult "hero"

-John is later freed from Ravenscar by London gangsters, threatening to torture and kill his sister and her family unless he helps to resurrect a mob boss's dead son.
+John is later freed from Ravenscar by London gangsters, who threaten to torture and kill his sister and her family unless he helps to resurrect a mob boss's dead son.
 Knowing that resurrection is impossible even by magical means, John instead summons a demon to take the boy's place; a desperate act that has bloody consequences many years later.
 Years later, John was able to reconvene the surviving members of the "Newcastle Crew" to help with his investigation of the Brujería cult, as seen in Swamp Thing #37–49.
 The cult murdered most of them, including John's then-lover, Emma.
 These people, and others who have died due to John's carelessness, have continued to appear to him as silent, reproachful ghosts.
-Chas is the most prominent one of very few human friends to have survived a long-term association with John.
+Chas is the most prominent, one of very few human friends to have survived a long-term association with John.

-John first met Swamp Thing in 1985 after being interested in the creature.
-John later acts as the Swamp Thing's protector, guide, and voice of omen, even teaching the Thing to amplify his powers.
+John first met Swamp Thing in 1985, after being interested in the creature.
+John later acts as Swamp Thing's protector, guide, and voice of omen, even teaching the Thing to amplify his powers.
 Both would have further adventures with each other, such as John introducing the Thing to the Parliament of Trees, Thing using John's body to make love to his wife and father a child named Tefe, and fighting off the Damnation Army from summoning the Anti-Christ.
 Both carry a dull, but nevertheless fruitful friendship with each other.
 Constantine even invites Swamp Thing to his 40th birthday and assures the Thing he will try not to bother him again.
-In 1991 while in his late 30s, John contracted terminal lung cancer.
+In 1991, while in his late 30s, John contracted terminal lung cancer.
 During this time, he sought the help of a dying friend, Brendan, who had sold his soul to the First of the Fallen, the most powerful lord of Hell.
 When the First came to collect the soul, John tricked him into drinking holy water, which rendered him helpless and prevented him from collecting the friend's soul at the appointed time.